 This Online Mindfulness Based Cognitive Therapy and Mindfulness Based Stress Reduction course consists of eight weekly sessions that incorporate video and text lessons, guided audio mindfulness meditations, mindfulness exercises and worksheets, and home practice.
-It includes 37 videos, audio files of 36 guided mindfulness meditations and exercises, and 24 exercises and worksheets.
+It includes 30+ Videos, audio files of 36 Guided Mindfulness Meditations, and 24 Mindfulness Exercises and Worksheets.

 The first part of the program focuses on developing a number of mindfulness skills and practices.
 You’ll then use these to help you respond more effectively to your thoughts, feelings and emotions, pain and body sensations, and external triggers; act more intentionally and proactively; and manage issues such as depression, anxiety, stress and anger.
-Click below to see the full outline for the MBCT/MBSR course.
+Click here to see the full outline for the MBCT/MBSR course.
 You can also sample the guided mindfulness meditations.

 Awareness and the present moment: We spend a great deal of our lives on automatic pilot, going about our days without really thinking about what we're doing as we're doing it.
 Mindfulness is the opposite of automatic pilot.
 When we're being mindful, we're paying attention in the present moment, bringing awareness to whatever we're experiencing.
 In this session, you'll learn what mindfulness is and why it's beneficial, and how to step out of automatic pilot and start living your life more mindfully.